 Moodiness as a sign of early pregnancy is common, along with morning sickness and, of course, a missed period.
 Accordingly, understanding mood swings and early signs of pregnancy as well as how to handle them will help women know how to take charge of their reproductive health.

-Understanding Mood Swings and Early Signs of Pregnancy
+Understanding Mood Swings during Pregnancy

 Other Early Symptoms of Pregnancy

 While symptoms differ for each woman, during the early months of pregnancy, some of the most universal are:

 - Nausea and vomiting, often called “morning sickness”